 While you could always go without flippers, swimming with sea turtles is easiest with the fins and snorkel.
 Not that you’ll be chasing anything in the water, but it’s helpful to be able to get out away from the shore quickly to maximize your snorkeling time.

-We were fitted with flippers and got our masks and snorkels and then left the rest of our stuff in the locked van.
-There was no need for anything else once down at the water, except sunblock for your back and shoulders.
+If you do a tour, you’ll be fitted with flippers and snorkel masks, and then, for our tour, we left the rest of our stuff in the locked van.
+There is no need for anything else once down at the water, except sunblock for your back and shoulders.
 And the back of your legs.
 And top of your head.

 Tip: put on your sunblock way before you arrive at the beach so that it has time to cure and doesn’t just wash off.
 You want it to be effective AND you don’t want the excess washing into the water with all the animals.
 That said, you should also ALWAYS get a “coral safe sunscreen” as the chemicals in sunblock damage the undersea life.